 A complete list of ingredients and amounts can be found in the recipe card below.
 Here are some specific notes and substitutions.

-OLIVE OIL – I use extra-virgin olive oil, but avocado oil can also be used.
-You can also use melted butter in place of the olive oil if you want you potatoes to have a buttery flavor.
+- OLIVE OIL – I use extra-virgin olive oil, but avocado oil can also be used.
+You can also use melted butter in place of the olive oil if you want your potatoes to have a buttery flavor.

 Just think boil, season, smash, air fry for this easy smashed potatoes recipe.